Databricks Asset Bundle configuration

 ) characters.

-For more information, including a sample bundle that uses artifacts
+For a complete sample bundle that uses artifacts

 , see Develop a Python wheel file using Databricks Asset Bundles.